 If we treat you for the flu even though you don't have it, you'd be taking an antiviral unnecessarily and taking on the small risk of side effects from the medicine without any clear benefit.
 There's also a risk that the medicine we prescribe won't work, even if we correctly diagnosed you with the flu.

 Even if you have the flu, our decision to treat you with antiviral medicine depends on a number of factors, including your medical history and the infection risk based on where you live.
 Other providers may elect to treat cases of flu that we do not.
-If we decide not to treat you, we'll tell you when you should seek care from a doctor in person.
+If we decide not to treat you, we'll tell you when you should seek care from a doctor or nurse practitioner in person.